 32 - 64 bit tag identifier (TID) - identifies the manufacturer of the tag and also has read write capabilities

 32 bit kill password to permanently disable the tag

 32 bit access password to lock the read write characteristics of the tag and also set the tag for disabling

 Some tags include user memory of up to 2048 bits or more depending on the tag.

 EPC Class 2 tags are enhanced Gen 2 Class 1 tags.
-They contain all of the Class 1 features plus an entended TAG ID (TID), extended user memory, authenticated access control and additional features that will be defined in the Class 2 specification not yet completed.
+They contain all of the Class 1 features plus an extended TAG ID (TID), extended user memory, authenticated access control and additional features that will be defined in the Class 2 specification not yet completed.

-EPC Class 3 tags have not yet been fully defined, but are battery-assisted passive tags somtimes called semi-passive tags in UHF Gen 2.
+EPC Class 3 tags have not yet been fully defined, but are battery-assisted passive tags sometimes called semi-passive tags in UHF Gen 2.
 Anticipated features are a power source to supply power to the tag and/or its sensors and or sensors with optional data logging capabilities.

 EPC Class 4 is active tag technology.
 The UHF tag will contain a battery and can initiate communications with a reader or with another tag.
-Class 4 active tags will not interfere with the communications protocls of Class 1, 2 or 3 tags.
-Class 4 tags with contain an EPC identifier, and extended Tag ID, authenticated access control, a power source, communicaitons via autonomous transmitter, have optional user memory and optional sensors with or without data logging capabilities.
+Class 4 active tags will not interfere with the communications protocols of Class 1, 2 or 3 tags.
+Class 4 tags with contain an EPC identifier, and extended Tag ID, authenticated access control, a power source, communications via autonomous transmitter, have optional user memory and optional sensors with or without data logging capabilities.
 This Class 4 tag is still in the early definition stage.